 I’m not going into details about how I manage my life with org-mode, but if you’re interested in the tool, I would recommend going through articles found at Org for GTD and other Task management systems and from Rainer König’s OrgMode tutorial

 I realise that I have been missing for a long time in my current setup because I haven’t scheduled when to work on what project.
-While I’ve split my free-time projects into sub-tasks and occasionally schedule and deadline when to work/finish those, the work has always been very sporadic on this front.
-The result has often been that I work for an X period on one project then move on to another, so I often just forget what I was supposed to do on the earlier project.
-For me, this often leads to unnecessary postponing of tasks or cancelling/removing them completely.
+While I’ve split my free-time projects into sub-tasks and occasionally schedule and deadline when to work/finish those, the work has always been very sporadic.
+The result has often been that I work for an X period on one project and then move on to another, so I usually just forget what I was supposed to do on the earlier project.
+For me, this often leads to unnecessary postponing or cancelling/removing tasks completely.
 I also quickly start saying, “I’ll do it tomorrow”, which everyone knows won’t happen.

-So I started to approach the whole concept of time management between multiple different interests was to make dedicated timeslots and days for whatever I might be working on.
-I maintain numerous ongoing projects that don’t necessarily have deadlines but are just larger projects that I want to work on from time to time.
+So I started to approach the whole concept of time management between multiple different interests: to make dedicated timeslots and days for whatever I might be working on.
+I maintain numerous ongoing projects that don’t necessarily have deadlines but are just larger projects that I want to work on it from time to time.
 Then these projects have sub-projects which are usually scheduled with deadlines.
-These projects and sub-projects might include something related to work, home, open-source work, recording or simply just writing something.
+These projects and sub-projects might include something related to work, home, open-source work, recording, or simply writing something.

 I nowadays approach working these by dedicating timeslots for something on a specific day.
 My work life and day-to-day home stuff take a good portion of my days, but I try to use it as efficiently as possible the rest of the time.
-So on Monday, I might work on some programming related endeavours based on my backlog, Tuesday something else and so on.
-The way I still approach tasks haven’t been changed in any way, as in I still manage my tasks and TODOs and keep track of them, but nowadays, I just dedicate specific days for specific interest/passion.
+So on Monday, I might work on some programming-related endeavours based on my backlog, Tuesday something else and so on.
+The way I still approach tasks haven’t changed in any way, as in I still manage my tasks and TODOs and keep track of them, but nowadays, I just dedicate specific days to specific interest/passion.